planosphere/Spiraliabase-VLM-2020/introToOntologyBuilding.md

 __How to:__

-Group terms into 'big bins' or Super Classes.
+*  Group terms into 'big bins' or Super Classes.
 Add a new column to your ontology class management sheet.

 Super classes:

-A. Body regions (head region)
+  * Body regions (head region)
-B. Systems (nervous system)
+  * Systems (nervous system)
-C. Organs (cephalic ganglia)
+  * Organs (cephalic ganglia)
-D. Tissues (optic chiasma)
+  * Tissues (optic chiasma)
-E. Cells (neuron)
+  * Cells (neuron)
-F. Cell parts (axon)
+  * Cell parts (axon)
-G. Organelles (mitochondria)
+  * Organelles (mitochondria)
-H. Spatial terms (midline, planes, etc)
+  * Spatial terms (midline, planes, etc)
-I. Developmental stages (juvenile, stage 2 embryo)
+  * Developmental stages (juvenile, stage 2 embryo)

 __Software:__
-   A. Google Sheets
+   Google Sheets

 __Required Skills:__
-   A. Some understanding of your organism and its anatomical organization (which you might have learned more about when you read the manuscripts to record terms).
+   Some understanding of your organism and its anatomical organization (which you might have learned more about when you read the manuscripts to record terms).